 The title gives away all you need to know about the movie’s plot.
 Man-eating tomatoes of varying sizes – some bigger than a human – have been popping up around the country, terrorising (and eating) innocent Americans.

-CIA man Mason Dixon is assigned to investigate, rounding up a ragtag team that includes master of disguise Sam Smith, sabre-carrying military nut Lt.
-Finletter, Russian swimmer Greta and SCUBA diver Greg Colburn.
+CIA man Mason Dixon (David Miller) is assigned to investigate, rounding up a ragtag team that includes master of disguise Sam Smith (Gary Smith), sabre-carrying military nut Lt.
+Finletter (J. Stephen “Rock” Peace), Russian swimmer Gretta (Benita Barton) and SCUBA diver Greg Colburn (Steve Cates).

-Nosy reporter Lois Fairchild tags along on the mission, trying to get the scoop on the mutated killers.
+Nosy reporter Lois Fairchild (Sharon Taylor) tags along on the mission, trying to get the scoop on the mutated killers.